 My first endeavour in the Fall of 2015 at keeping iMessage whilst cutting macOS out of my life was a straightforward enough job – one I’d never dreamed would ultimately take on the life it did, spanning many generations of completely different mechanisms across more than six months of on-again/off-again attempts during which I oscillated in an almost bipolar fashion between the extreme euphoria that came with the satisfaction of thinking I’d finally begun to figure things out and the feelings of intense hopelessness and despair as the inevitable realization broke that I’d wasted countless days and nights toiling over something fundamentally broken in a giant game of cat-and-mouse, up against the endless resources and might of the Cupertino giant.

-That first attempt relied on an AppleScript fired off via the basic “execute AppleScript on message received” and “execute AppleScript on message sent” hooks exposed in the Messages.app preferences on macOS (repeatedly broken in macOS updates) that I’d coded to execute a simple utility with the sender, recipient, and body as command line arguments.
+That first attempt relied on an AppleScript fired off via the basic “execute AppleScript on message received” and “execute AppleScript on message sent” hooks exposed in the Messages.app preferences on macOS (repeatedly broken in macOS updates and now completely removed) that I’d coded to execute a simple utility with the sender, recipient, and body as command line arguments.
 That utility would, in turn, compose an email addressed to myself and a few milliseconds later, my Windows PC would chime with a notification bubble from

 firstname.lastname@example.org letting me know that my wife had safely made it to her destination on a snowy day or that so-and-so was late to a meeting I’d forgotten was even taking place.